Collision Avoidance using Iterative Dynamic and Nonlinear Programming with Adaptive Grid Refinements: Conclusions

 \section{Conclusions}

-In this work, we proposed a method combining dynamic programming, direct optimal control techniques (e.g. in the form of full discretization and nonlinear optimization), and adaptive refinement of state space discretizations to solve a trajectory planning problem with obstacle avoidance.
+In this work, we proposed a method combining dynamic programming, direct optimal control techniques, and adaptive refinement of state space discretizations to solve a trajectory planning problem with obstacle avoidance.
 Compared to adopting these techniques separately, enhanced robustness and efficiency of our method stem from the grid refinements, leading to improved convergence and computational scalability.
 These achievements are numerically demonstrated on a trajectory planning task for a satellite manipulator system.